BharatKambalur/ece285_s18_project/README.md

 =================
 * Demos:

-...
-Contains iPython Notebokks that demo different components of our project.
+...Contains iPython Notebokks that demo different components of our project.
-...
-Also contains notebooks to produce plots for various test and train accuracies.
+...Also contains notebooks to produce plots for various test and train accuracies.

 * Training: